-One of our favorite tools of all time is the infamous quilting ruler.
-It’s hard to imagine how quilters from the past could make such precises quilts with only cardboard templates and scissors!
-We much prefer acrylic rulers and rotary cutters.
-But it can be difficult to keep up with all the new tools available.
-That’s why we’ve created our list of 5 things you need to know about your quilting rulers.
+One of our favorite tools of all time is the essential quilting ruler.
+It’s hard to imagine how quilters from the past could make such precise cuts with only a cardboard template and scissors!
+We much prefer acrylic rulers and rotary cutters, but it can be difficult to keep up with all the new tools available.
+That’s why we’ve created this list of 5 Things You Need to Know About Quilting Rulers.

 Before you even get started using a quilting ruler, you need to choose your ruler!
 But how do you know which one is right for you?
 Rulers are available for every type of quilting possible, so making a choice can be rather intimidating.
 Luckily, we’ve written an entire article on the subject to help make that decision easier!

 Read here: Selecting the Right Quilting Ruler for the Job or PIN FOR LATER

 Ok, so you’ve bought your rulers, but now you’re looking for more.
 There are tons of accessories that you can purchase for your rulers to make quilting as efficient as possible.
 Some of the most popular accessories are grippers and stickers.
 Acrylic rulers can be slippery, and these tools help you keep your rulers in place for precise quilting.